NorthumbriaResearchComputing/oswald-docs/docs/quickstart/running-jobs.md

     The job script above is configured so that when it is submitted, it is submitted to the 24-hour queue (`--partition=24hour`).
 Then, once suffient resources are available on the cluster, SLURM will run the job over 2 nodes (`--nodes=2`) with 10 tasks per node (`--ntasks=10`), for a total of 20 process slots.
 The `mpirun` command will run the given application (`hello-mpi`) over the specified number of process slots (`-n 20`).
 Here, `20` makes it fill all 20 slots the job script requests.

     The job script also specifies that it will run for no more than 30 minutes (`--time=0-00:30:00`), and to notify you (`–-mail-user=your.email.address@here`) when it has started and completed, or failed (`–-mail-type=ALL`).
-Once it has completed, you will be able to access the output of the program in files whose name is in the format `hello-mpi-<job-id>.out`, eg. `hello-mpi-20220.out`.
+Once it has completed, you will be able to access the output of the job in a file whose name is in the format `hello-mpi-<job-id>.out`, eg. `hello-mpi-20220.out`.

 !!! note
     You should try to **use as many resources as you request** and only **request as many resources as you need** to avoid inefficiency in the job allocation system.
-Reserving resources you don't need only adds to the time other users have to wait for their jobs to start, as resources (CPU cores, RAM, disk space, etc.) that are reserved by your job but are not being used cannot be used by other jobs for as long as your job is running. [true? extent it is true?]
+Reserving resources you don't need only adds to the time other users have to wait for their jobs to start, as resources (CPU cores, RAM, disk space, etc.) that are reserved by your job but are not being used cannot be used by other jobs for as long as your job is running. [true??? extent it is true???]

 ### SLURM Directives